spectrocloud/librarium/docs/docs-content/integrations/harbor-edge.md

 namespaces.
 As long as a namespace has the label, the Palette agent will not attempt to pull images in the namespace from the Harbor registry.

-Use the following steps, which uses NGINX deployment as an example, to label a namespace:
+Use the following steps, which uses Nginx deployment as an example, to label a namespace:

 1. Connect to the cluster via `kubectl`.
 For more information, refer to [Access Cluster with kubectl](../clusters/cluster-management/palette-webctl.md).